Here for a school assignment? Click here for citations you can use. Best of luck!

 5-Minute Writing Exercise

 Write down a list of 5–10 adjectives describing yourself or your protagonist.
 Look them up in the dictionary and see if they are based on Latin/French roots or Germanic (or Old English) roots.
-Then come up with a syllable that comes from the other family.
+Then come up with a syllable for each word that comes from the other family.

 For example, “masculine” is Latinate.
 “Burly” is Old English.